Blima-P/Blima-P/README.md

 # Hey, I'm Pedro

-Software Engineering student at **Universidade Católica de Brasília** and IT Intern at **CAESB**, where I work on improving fullstack internal systems using Java, React, and Azure.
+Software Engineering student at **Universidade Católica de Brasília** and IT Intern at **CAESB**, where I work on improving fullstack internal systems using Java, React, and Azure!

 Currently exploring different areas of software development to expand my skill set and find my long-term focus.